Hornbill-Docs/itom-user-guide/itom-user-guide/package-management/package-creator.md

     * ***Powershell***<br>parameter1 ... parameterx -Arg1 <value> -Arg2
     * ***Windows batch file***<br>/O /A <value> parameter1 ... parameterx
     * ***Linux Script<br>***-arg1 <value> -arg2 --long-arg parameter1 ... parameterx

+### Input Parameters
+Input parameters are only required if the operation requires data to be passed to it.
+They allow for values to be dynamically applied at execution for use by the operation.
+Each parameter can be identified as required (mandatory) and given a specific data type used for basic validation.
+Parameters can be manually assigned or populated via variables generated within a Runbook, BPM or Autotask process.

+To create a new parameter, from the Add Operation form:

+1. Click the Add Parameter button
+1. Select Optional or Required from the drop-down
+1. Set the Data type from the drop-down
+1. Enter the parameter Name
+1. If required, enter a Default value
+1. Enter the Hint text
+1. Specify if the parameter is sensitive

+* **Requirement**<br>Each parameter can be specified as Required or Optional.
+* **Type**<br>Specifys one of the following data types that can be entered: String, Number or Boolean.
+This will be used for basic validation when parameter values are entered.
+* **Parameter name**<br>Used to identify the parameter when adding it to the arguments/options list.
+* **Default value**<br>Each parameter can be provided with default value.
+* **Hint**<br>Describes the parameter and is visible during data entry.
+* **Actions**<br>Action buttons.
+    * ***Sensitivety***<br>A Toggle that marks a parameter as sensitive (struck out eye) and thus will not show its value during data entry.
+    * ***Delete***<br>Removes the parameter.